One-size-fits-all is not the case anymore in today's world.

 higher conversion rate and revenue

-higher customer lifetime value by higher repeat rate
+higher customer lifetime value by a higher repeat rate

 Amazon makes approximately $1 billion per day from personalized recommendations due to its well-known personalization engine.
 Amazon is always looking for new ways to use personalization, such as a current program that sends items that customers are likely to buy to the nearest distribution center before adding them to their cart.